dmbarbour/glas/docs/GlasCLI.md

          0  pass
          1  fail

-Using log messages for detailed warnings or errors.
+We'll rely on log messages for detailed warnings or errors.
+But we might allow applications to set an exit code more generally.

 ## Bootstrap